What Is a RACI Matrix? Definition, Examples, Uses

 How Does a RACI Chart Help Project Managers?

-Project managers use RACI charts to keep track of team roles and relay those responsibilities to the larger team.
-The matrix defines clear roles and responsibilities for individual team members across the various phases of the project, breaking each role down into four types of designation: those who are Responsible and Accountable for project deliverables, those who should be Consulted as work begins, and stakeholders who need to be Informed of ongoing progress, roadblocks, and updates.
+The matrix defines clear roles and responsibilities for individual team members across the various phases of the project, breaking the roles down into four types.
+Each letter of the project management acronym stands for a designation: those who are responsible and accountable for project deliverables, those who should be consulted as work begins, and stakeholders who need to be informed of ongoing progress, roadblocks, and updates.

 Responsible